steno-aarhus/legliv/README.md

-# legliv: *Association between substitution of red meat with legumes and risk of primary liver cancer in UK Biobank participants: A prospective cohort study*
+# legliv: *The Association between Substitution of Red Meat with Legumes and Risk of Primary Liver Cancer in UK Biobank: A Cohort Study*

 -   Protocol:
     [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11670569.svg)](https://doi.org/10.5281/zenodo.11670569)